nicholaswmin/automap/README.md

 and `JSON.parse(json)`

 This is a simple, highly efficient and inherently atomic operation.

-If you can get away with just using this you're absolutely set and you should stop reading this.

 The obvious caveat is that you cannot fetch individual list items directly from Redis since you would always need to fetch and parse the entire graph,